Dma

 true if there is a status error, false otherwise.

-bool hasStatusError(uint32_t status)
+bool has_status_error(uint32_t status)

 Checks if there is a status error.